Geutzzu/FurnitureStoresExtraction/README.md

 ### NOTES:
 - Although not perfect for finding every sub-link on a website, it can easily be tweaked to suit the needs of the user.
-If the links are stored in javascript for example, the scraping algorithm will fail to find them, but changes can be easily made to satisfy such needs of maximizing the amount of links found.
+If the links are stored in JavaScript for example, the scraping algorithm will fail to find them, but changes can be easily made to satisfy such needs of maximizing the amount of links found.
 - The usage of simple libraries like `requests` and `beautifulsoup4` makes the code easy to understand and accessible but at the cost of limited capabilities.
--  As it stands, it can handle very well most websites and by giving it a collections page for example it will successfully find the products on that page and not only.
+-  As it stands, it can handle very well most websites, and by giving it a collections page, for example, it will successfully find the products on that page and not only.

 ## 5.2.
 Inference
 The code and further explanations are present in the `app_inference.jpynb` file (where I developed it) and in the `inference.py` file